Sort research opportunities by: First Year | Second Year | Third Year | Fourth Year | Graduate | Show All

 The RBS-UVA Fellowship Program provides UVA undergraduate and graduate students with scholarships to attend RBS’s celebrated courses on the history of books and printing—classes that are not available through UVA course offerings.
 The program introduces Fellows and their faculty sponsors to visiting peers and professionals in a dynamic environment that fosters hands-on collaborative research and interdisciplinary learning.
 The RBS-UVA Program not only provides Fellows with new tools and methods for engaging with primary source materials, it also publishes the scholarship of its participants (via its highly visited website), thereby providing other students with aspirational models of scholarly work and intellectual achievement.

 Candidates apply to the program during the spring semester.
-To be eligible for the program, candidates must gain admission to an RBS course, and they must be enrolled at UVA through the spring of the following academic year (e.g., a third-year UVA undergraduate applying in March 2012 would attend a course at RBS in the summer of 2012, complete a project during the semesters spanning fall 2012 and spring 2013, and submit a final project in April 2013).
+To be eligible for the program, candidates must gain admission to an RBS course, and they must be enrolled at UVA through the spring of the following academic year.
 Students cannot apply to the program during the same academic year in which they are graduating.